MuhammadZeeshan-Zee/All-about-git-and-github-/README.md

 # Github (website)
 github allows developers to store and manage their code using git.
 code is managed in the form of folders( repository inshort repo)
+first of all login github then
+create a repo
+readme.md (marked down)